 Or, how about a mini herb garden tower?

 Potting Mix: Use a mix made for your plant choices.
-If planting edibles, be sure to choose a food-safe mix intended for food crops.
+If planting edibles, be sure to choose organic potting mix made for vegetable growing.

 Assembly